Coffee still king in U.S. as number of daily drinkers rises, study says

-NEW YORK, March 26 (Reuters) - The number of people in the United States who have coffee every day has increased 5% since 2015, maintaining its ranking as the most consumed beverage in the country, the National Coffee Association (NCA) said in a study released on Thursday.
+NEW YORK (Reuters) - The number of people in the United States who have coffee every day has increased 5% since 2015, maintaining its ranking as the most consumed beverage in the country, the National Coffee Association (NCA) said in a study released on Thursday.

 The group representing the coffee industry said 62% of people in the United States drink some type of coffee every day, adding that consumption of other forms of the beverage such as frozen, blended or cold brews is rising among young people.